bcgov/moh-prime/documentation/VerifiableCredentials.md

 ## Running the Aries Agent Locally for Verifiable Credential Testing and Development

-**Please Note** The following process is only necessary when working with Verifiable Credential Testing and Development, ie not required when initially setting up the project.
+**NOTE:** The following process is only necessary when working with Verifiable Credential Testing and Development, and is not necessary for general development purposes.
+For example, when initially setting up the project.

 To run the project you will need to open two terminals: